|Mr M. Bennett|

 The Lasallian Family is a global family comprising of citizens of almost every country on our planet.
 The students of The De La Salle Academy deserve every opportunity to develop as global thinkers in a rapidly changing global community.
 Citizenship asks a fundamental question of the learners: what does it mean to be a citizen in the 21st century?
 It is the intention of the Citizenship Curriculum to give our young men the knowledge to answer the question above so that they can find their place within the global community and live their life to the full as St. John Baptiste desired when he set up the congregation over 200 years ago.

 Citizenship offers the youngsters of this community the opportunity to develop skills, attitudes and behaviours to be ‘good’ and ‘honest’ citizens.
-It is the intention of this curriculum to broader the horizons of our pupils making them respectful, open-minded, generous, charitable, articulate, tolerant and thoughtful young men able to take their place in twenty first century Britain and beyond.
+It is the intention of this curriculum to broaden the horizons of our pupils making them respectful, open-minded, generous, charitable, articulate, tolerant and thoughtful young men able to take their place in twenty first century Britain and beyond.
 The curriculum emphasises intellectual honesty where everyone’s thoughts are listened to and challenged.
 The field of enquiry demands that the content is taught with academic rigour and that the key skills of explanation, analysis and evaluation are at the core of the curriculum.

 Our boys live in rapidly changing times which demand a curriculum that offers them the skills to navigate the moral maze of life, which will help them to become mature and responsible adults in a their local, national and global community.
 The boys of this community deserve the very best academic, spiritual, moral, social and cultural formation.
 The GCSE Citizenship curriculum is designed to give those who study it every opportunity to grow as people who can confidently stake their place as citizens of the world.